Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 }
 ```

 You will input values for x, the slope, and the y-intercept, and the function will return a value for y.
-This is a very simplistic example, but it demonstrates functions well.
+This is a very simplistic example, but it demonstrates functions very well.
 Let's try it.

 ```r